w3c/wai-media-guide/sign-languages.md

 Sign language is the native language of many people are Deaf.
 Some do not read or understand written language well &mdash; especially at the speed of most captions.

-For videos, some people will want to have sign language and captions at the same time.
+Some people will want to have sign language and captions at the same time.

 Not everyone who is Deaf knows sign language, especially if they became Deaf or hard-of-hearing later in life.
 Some people use "lip reading" to help understand speech, though that cannot be replied upon for accessibility.